 Different areas of our websites are open depending on whether you are a member, a guest or someone else such as a member of the public.

 On each of your visits to any of our websites we will automatically collect the following information:

 - Technical information including the Internet Protocol (IP) address used to connect your computer to the internet, your log in information, browser type and version, time zone setting, browser plug in types and versions, operating system and platform.

 - Information about each individual visit, including the full uniform resource locators (URL), click stream to, through and from our site (including date and time) products or services you viewed or searched for, page response times, download errors, length of visits to certain pages, page inter-action information (such as scrolling clicks and mouse overs) methods used to browse away from the page and any phone number used to call us.
 We place "Cookies" in line with our Cookies policy.

-- Members' activities if members use a service over the telephone, e.g. landlord advice team, making membership changes with member services team, etc.
+- Members' activities if members use a service over the telephone, e.g. RLA advisors, making membership changes with member services team, etc.